 Step 8: Remove the Buzzbassador branding

 If you are on the Launch plan ($39 per month) you may notice that there is a Buzzbassador logo at the top of all of your email templates.
-This will be visible to all your ambassadors as well.
+This will be visible to all your members as well.
 If you want to remove this logo, all you need to do is upgrade to any of our higher plans (Build, Scale, or Enterprise).
 You can learn more about our pricing options here.
 To upgrade, simply go to Settings > Account Settings and in the Billing section, click "Change Plan".

 Step 9: Publish Your Work